sdutta9/CRDB/docs/3_scaling_and_failing.md

 3. When you killed all of the nodes but one, what happened to the database?

     One of the key behaviour that I noticed is the cluster needs atleast 2 nodes to perform properly.
 If you try to decommission a node when only 2 nodes are live, it refuses to perform the action.
-If you forcefully do a hard node failure, the db stops functioning with a single node.
+If you forcefully do a hard node failure, the db stops functioning with a single node even though the pod is up.

 4. Did the platform behave differently than you would expect in any of the above scenarios?
 If so please describe.